Why Choose iFuse?

 About SI Joint Fusion using the iFuse Implant System®

 Sacroiliac joint fusion is a surgical procedure intended to stabilize the joint and eliminate motion.
 The iFuse Implant System is indicated for sacroiliac joint fusion for conditions including sacroiliac joint disruptions and degenerative sacroiliitis.
 This system uses small titanium implants placed across the sacroiliac joint to stabilize and fuse it.
-(Figures 2,3) The implants may be appropriately used even when the patient has previously had other spine surgery and implants.
+(Figures 2,3) In most cases, the implants may be used on patients who have had prior spine surgery.

 Sacroiliac joint fusion is a surgical procedure in which the joint is fixed into its intended position and for weight-bearing function.
 The iFuse Implant System accomplishes this by inserting three small titanium implants across the joint to stabilize and fuse it.
 The implants are small triangular-shaped devices about the size of your little finger.